-b.
-Objective #2: The University engages with the community to complement students' academic experiences.

-- (1.)
-Key Performance Indicator: Community engagement experiences in support of the Quality Enhancement Plan are integrated into academic programs and affiliated coursework as appropriate. - Target: AY 2011-2012-Sixty (60) academic programs include community engagement experiences in coursework and/or degree requirements. - Target: AY 2012-2013-The number of academic courses having community engagement activities has increased by 5% over AY 2011-2012.

-c.
-Objective #3: The University provides a comprehensive program to support and advance transition into college life, undergraduate student learning, and individual academic success.

-- (1.)
-Key Performance Indicator: A comprehensive plan addresses needs of entering freshmen. - Target: 2011-2012-A University-wide committee develops plans for the coordination and implementation of new and existing services, including First-Year Experience (FYE) and summer orientation (SOAR). - (2.)
-Key Performance Indicator: Freshmen participate in First-Year Experience classes and related activities. - Target: 2013-2014-All freshmen enroll in an FYE class (USTD 1201) as a required course. - (3.)
-Key Performance Indicator: A mandatory course for all students on suspension/probation (USTD 1101) provides additional support and instruction. - Target: AY 2011-2012: A minimum of 50% of all freshmen enrolled in USTD 1101 successfully return to good academic standing. - (4.)
-Key Performance Indicator: All entering freshmen participate in mandatory academic and campus orientation prior to advising and registration.
+- b.
+Objective #2: The University engages with the community to complement students' academic experiences. - (1.)
+Key Performance Indicator: Community engagement experiences in support of the Quality Enhancement Plan are integrated into academic programs and affiliated coursework as appropriate. - ➤ Target: AY 2011-2012: Sixty (60) academic programs include community engagement experiences in coursework and/or degree requirements. - ➤ Target: AY 2012-2013: The number of academic courses having community engagement activities has increased by 5% over AY 2011-2012. - ➤ Target: AY 2014-2020: Maintain or increase the 69 academic courses having community engagement activities. - c.
+Objective #3: The University provides a comprehensive program to support and advance transition into college life, undergraduate student learning, and individual academic success. - (1.)
+Key Performance Indicator: A comprehensive plan addresses needs of entering freshmen. - Target: AY 2011-2012: A University-wide committee develops plans for the coordination and implementation of new and existing services, including First-Year Experience (FYE) and summer orientation (SOAR). - Target: AY 2016-2017: The University establishes a New Student Orientation (NSO) program that focuses on student transition into academic programs and communities. - ➤ Target: AY 2019-2020: The University has cohorted new incoming students during the orientation process.
+Students are pre-registered prior to orientation and receive their class schedules during transitional orientation programs.
+EAB is implemented and the application is downloaded during orientation for students. - (2.)
+Key Performance Indicator: Freshmen participate in First-Year Experience classes and related activities. - ➤ Target: AY 2013-2014: All freshmen enroll in an FYE class (USTD 1201) as a required course. - ➤ Target: AY 2014-2015: FYE class (USTD 1201) is reviewed for needed changes. - Target: AY 2016-2017: All freshmen enroll in the revised FYE class (GS 1181) as a required course. - ➤ Target: AY 2019-2020: FYE class (GS 1181) has enough course sections to get all freshman enrolled their first semester. - (3.)
+Key Performance Indicator: All entering freshmen participate in mandatory academic and campus orientation prior to advising and registration. - ➤ Target: AY 2019-2020: A revised academic orientation format, including on-line version, is available. - (4.)
+Students report satisfaction with the quality of their academic advising. - ➤ Target: In its biennial administration of the National Survey of Student Engagement (NSSE), the University reports student satisfaction with academic advising equal to or above national levels.